pymlex/python-scripts/README.md

 ## `notebook_fix.py`

-This script cleans Jupyter Notebook (`.ipynb`) files downloaded from Google Colab by removing problematic metadata.
-In particular, it deletes widget-related metadata that can prevent notebooks from being displayed correctly on GitHub.
-The script is useful when publishing Colab notebooks to public repositories and ensuring they render without errors.
+This script cleans Jupyter Notebook (`.ipynb`) files downloaded from Google Colab by removing problematic metadata that prevents notebooks from being displayed correctly on GitHub.
 It is a fork of another [project](https://gist.github.com/drscotthawley/e6927f1389f262ecbabfe41d31989e1c) and intends to fix a common [issue](https://github.com/orgs/community/discussions/155944).

 ## `remove_images.py`